JakeBruner/jacobbruner.com/src/posts/Music/SuperMarioEndingTheme.md

 ---
-title: Super Mario World Ending Theme Ragtime Arrangement [recorded]
+title: Super Mario World Ending Theme Ragtime Arrangement
 date: 2021-10-12
 layout: blog
 excerpt: An arrangemnet of the popular 'Ending Theme' in the style of Joplin-esque ragtime.